LizardByte/Sunshine/docs/guides.md

 ```

 ##### SSH Client Setup
-To start, we need to install an SSH client on our machine if this not already done.
-Open a terminal and enter the
+To start, we need to install an SSH client (which is different from the *server* in [Remote SSH Headless Setup](#remote-ssh-headless-setup))
-following commands.
+on our machine if this not already done.
+Open a terminal and enter the following commands.

 ```bash
 sudo apt update